nmstate/nmstate.github.io/index.md

-# We are NMState!
+# Declarative Network API

 A declarative network manager API for hosts.

 ## What is it?

-NMState is a library with an accompanying command line tool that manages host networking settings in a declarative manner.
+Nmstate is a library with an accompanying command line tool that manages host networking settings in a declarative manner.
 The networking state is described by a pre-defined schema.
 Reporting of current state and changes to it (desired state) both conform to the schema.

-NMState is aimed to satisfy enterprise needs to manage host networking through a northbound declarative API and multi provider support on the southbound.
+Nmstate is aimed to satisfy enterprise needs to manage host networking through a northbound declarative API and multi provider support on the southbound.
 NetworkManager acts as the main (and currently the only) provider supported.